bgreg/BIllow/README.md

 		`gem install rails`

-	2) confirm you rails install was successful
+	2) Confirm you rails install was successful.
+Expect to see something similar too: "Rails 5.1.4"

 		`rails -v`